-Google SEO is allowing ways for you to manage your online reputation such as Google Local Business Centre Listings.
-The local listings are becoming increasingly more important as the map and the first seven listings appear before the organic SEO listings start.
+Google is allowing ways for you to manage your online reputation such as Google My Business Listings.
+The local listings are becoming increasingly more important as the map pack and the first seven listings appear before the organic SEO listings start.

-The local listings allow you to include reviews and testimonials for your listing which can help improve your listing, it promotes believability, credibility, and a sense of security for new customers and negates any negative comments about your company which will appear below the Google Local Business Centre Listing.
+The local listings allow you to include reviews and testimonials which can help improve your listing, it promotes believability, credibility, and a sense of security for new customers and negates any negative comments about your company.

 Establish yourself as an expert